How to Install Signal on Ubuntu 22.04 | 20.04

 echo deb [arch=amd64 signed-by=/usr/share/keyrings/signal-desktop-keyring.gpg] https://updates.signal.org/desktop/apt xenial main | sudo tee /etc/apt/sources.list.d/signal-messenger.list

-You may notice the term “Xenial” in the command, but don’t worry.
-The application is still updated for use on all Ubuntu versions, including the latest releases.
+Note: The term “Xenial” might appear in the command, but there’s no need for concern.
+The application receives updates for all Ubuntu versions, including the latest releases.

 After importing the Signal repository, update the APT packages index to reflect the newly added repository.
 Run the following command to do this: